Hazel English: 2019–2020: Wake UP!

 On November 6, 2019, English released the single "Shaking," co-written by Blake Stranathan and produced by Justin Raisen.
 Stereogum said the song is a "strike right at the heart of ’60s psychedelia.
 Its ridiculously catchy core melody feels fresh while retaining a retrospective sensibility."
 The music video was directed by Erin S. Murray.
 On January 29, 2020, English announced on Instagram that she would release her debut album, titled Wake UP!, on April 24.
 The album was produced by Justin Raisen in Los Angeles and by Ben H. Allen in Atlanta.
 Upon release, Wake UP! received positive reviews, with critics praising English's development since her previous releases.

-2021–present: Summer Nights EP
+2021–present: Summer Nights EP and Real Life

 On May 10, 2021 English released her cover of the song "California Dreamin", originally recorded as a demo version for Polyvinyl's benefit compilation "Stay Home" where the proceeds where directed to the featured artists.
 On November 16, English released her first and only single of the year, "Nine Stories".
-The New York Times praised the song as "a three-minute dream-pop reverie, obscuring lyrics wryly bookish enough for a Belle & Sebastian song beneath a swirl of jangly guitars and shyly murmured vocals.".
+The New York Times praised the song as "a three-minute dream-pop reverie, obscuring lyrics wryly bookish enough for a Belle & Sebastian song beneath a swirl of jangly guitars and shyly murmured vocals".